Communication situations are any kind of situation in which communication takes place.

 According to the Merriam-Webster definition, public speaking is “the art of effective oral communication with an audience”.

-In an office setting, public speaking may involve lectures, presentations, speeches, and workshops — their purpose may be to inform, persuade, actuate, or entertain the audience.
+In an office setting, public speaking may involve lectures, presentations, speeches, and workshops — their purpose may be to:

 Speaking to inform